vaughnteegarden/slate/source/includes/_howto.md

 });

 ```
 The top up flow gives the mobile consumer the ability to add money to a remote account that is linked with a specific device, such as a mobile phone or tollway transponder.
-The consumer must have first added the topup device (called a Favorite) to their account, using the `FavouriteService.create` method.
+The consumer must have first added the topup device (called a Favorite) to their account, using the `FavouriteManager.create` method.

 #### 2. List available favorites
 ``` objective_c